yokotani92/react-redux-starter-app/README.md

 This is a simple count up/ down button application using React-Redux and TypeScript.
 Hope this helps you to study React-Redux with TypeScript or start to make new React-Redux application.

-Updated on 2020/5/31: Add sample using redux-toolkit in redux-toolkit branch.
+Updated on 2020/5/31: Add sample using Redux Toolkit in redux-toolkit branch.

 ## Available Scripts